 (Modern footnote: atoms having spectral lines following Rydberg's formula are called Rydberg atoms.
 As we shall see later, these Rydberg atoms have one electron orbiting at a much greater distance from the nucleus than the others.
 Consequently, Rydberg atoms can only survive in a gas at very low pressure, otherwise that outermost electron gets knocked off.
 Prof. Tom Gallagher in our Department is a world expert on these atoms, which have proven a rich source of information on the quantum mechanics of atomic structure.)

 noticed in the spectra ofmany atoms isRitz'

-if for a given atom there are spectral lines at two wave numbers, there is sometimes another spectral line at the precise sum of those two wave numbers.
+If for a given atom there are spectral lines at two wave numbers, there is sometimes another spectral line at the precise sum of those two wave numbers.

-to see from Balmer's formula that this is true for some pairs of lines in the hydrogen spectrum.
+It is easy to see from Balmer's formula that this is true for some pairs of lines in the hydrogen spectrum.
 It also turns out to be true for atoms where the spectral lines have no other discernible pattern.

 Books I used in preparing this lecture: